VandeurenGlenn/andrews-web-starter-kit/README.md

 # Andrew's Web Starter Kit :metal:
 > Minimal starter-kit for web development

+## Preword
+If you like an example how things were done before we had classes, customElements etc then checkout the [vanilla][vanilla-branch] branch.

 ## Features
 - Dynamic Imports
 - Bundling with rollup